GoogleChrome/developer.chrome.com/site/en/blog/extensions-getting-started-guides/index.md

 [Tabs Manager][tut-tabs-manager]

-: Do you have multiple tabs on different windows distributed across several desktops?
-Tabs Manager explains how to create an extension popup that displays a list of all the open extension documentation pages.
-It can also gather them all into a neat group.
+: While researching extension development you can end up with many documentation tabs across multiple windows.
+Learn how to organize your Chrome extension and Chrome Web store documentation tabs with this Tabs Manager.

 ## What to expect {: #sections }